[+]

 |

-If a game has been completed within the last 3 weeks, the replay is publicly viewable by clicking on the "Tools" => "Replay" button in the game menu.
-This allows you to view the state of the game at the beginning of each turn.
+If a game has been completed within the last 1 week, the replay is publicly viewable by clicking the "Replay" button while on the game page.
+This allows you to view the replay for the game action-by-action or turn-by-turn.

-However, all replays are deleted from AWBW after 3 weeks to preserve storage space.
+However, all replays are deleted from AWBW after 1 week to preserve storage space.
 If you want to save the replay of a game before it is deleted, you can click Download on the Replay page to download a local copy of the replay.
 To view the saved replay, use the Upload Replay tool to load the replay back onto AWBW.
 This will allow you to view the replay for 48 hours.
 If you need more time, simply upload the replay again.

 Note: The limit on upload file size is 2 MB.
 Therefore long replays of games with multiple players or on large maps might not be possible to upload after saving.